 It records so well.
 It's chimey and articulate without being harsh.

 Here are some details about it:

 - Roasted maple neck with wenge fretboard.
-The neck has the most comfortable shape.
-A little chunkier than the K'mo Memphis.
-Very well set up out of the box and stellar fretwork
+The neck has the most comfortable shape – I believe it's a chunky C. Very well set up out of the box.
+Amazing fretwork.

 - Obeche body

 - Lollar Firebird Pickups.
 The best I can describe them by is something between a beefy Tele and a more articulate Humbucker.
 The neck is punchy and glassy, like a Strat neck pickup on steroids.
 The bridge is like a higher output Tele bridge, a bit more smooth and a little scooped in the mids.
 All without noise because they are humbuckers.